lcx/blog_private/content/post/how-to-deal-with-phishing-sites.md

   I could just delete and ignore them, but where's the fun in that?
 tags:
 - security
+- phishing
 title: How to deal with phishing sites
 ---

 Instead of just deleting the mail, I thought to strike back and flood the site with some fake data.
 First, you need some proxy or a new server, you could use [DigitalOcean](https://m.do.co/c/bbc69fd7ab10) for example.
 Then you need to get the form fields that need to be filled:

 ![2018-08-01_15-54-42](/images/2018/08/2018-08-01_15-54-42.png)

 Put everything in this python script (source: https://en.internetwache.org/pwning-a-paypal-phishing-site-11-03-2013/)

 ```python
 #!/usr/bin/python2.7

 import random
 import urllib2
 import urllib

 SPAMURL="***"

 def randstr(leng):
     res = ""
     for i in xrange(0,leng):